-C.2.2.2 Reasoning behind the trade-off in dispatch efficiency and the number of regions
+E.3.2.1 Reasoning behind the trade-off in dispatch efficiency and the number of regions

 The 1997 decision to recommend Option 2 was strongly influenced by considerations regarding the economic efficiency of dispatch arising from the accurate modelling of losses and their impact on prices.
-The allocation of Snowy Hydro generation presented a difficult issue in deciding on the NEM's boundaries because the choice would have a significant effect on economic efficiency of dispatch and pricing.
-This affected the final recommendation, which sought to balance: a) the economic benefits of higher dispatch efficiency from more accurate pricing; and b) the benefits in terms of simplicity and trading arising from minimising the number of regions.
+The final recommendation sought to balance: a) the economic benefits of higher dispatch efficiency from more accurate pricing; and b) the benefits in terms of simplicity and trading arising from minimising the number of regions.
+The reasoning was presented as follows:

 "Investigations have shown that distortions in the determination and application of MLFs are minimised if regions are appropriately defined.
 As is the case with any "zonal" based system there is potential for difficult boundary issues which have the potential to distort outcomes for participants close to region boundaries.
 There is a trade off between complexity and accuracy in considering the number of regions that should be adopted.

 In order that distortions from the ideal nodal pricing arrangement are minimised the following aspects must be considered:

 - Separate regions must be declared where significant constraints can allow different prices to apply. - Within each region there should not be significant changes to loss factors with operating conditions, particularly flows.
-This requires declaration of a separate region with loss factor variations modelled on a dynamic basis. - Where a connection point can be assigned to more than one region in terms of network constraints, application of transfer limits and impact on central dispatch, the connection point should be assigned to the region for which the variation of pre-determined intra-regional loss factors and the resultant averaged loss factors is minimised."228
+This requires declaration of a separate region with loss factor variations modelled on a dynamic basis. - Where a connection point can be assigned to more than one region in terms of network constraints, application of transfer limits and impact on central dispatch, the connection point should be assigned to the region for which the variation of pre-determined intra-regional loss factors and the resultant averaged loss factors is minimised."477

-C.2.2.3 Location of binding constraints, 1997-98
+E.3.3 Location of binding constraints

-With regards to the location of constraints, NEMMCO-TIRC made the observations:
+With regards to the location of binding constraints at the time of the study, NEMMCO-TIRC made the following observations: